mk-fg/trip-based-public-transit-routing-algo/README.rst

 ````````````````````````

 Pre-calculation in Trip-Based routing algorithm, as noted in paper, is very
-suitable for further optimization from how it's presented in the paper -
+suitable for further optimization from how it's presented there - i.e. three
-i.e. three separate "steps" can be merged into one loop, running processing of
+separate "steps" can be merged into one loop, running processing of transfers
-transfers for each trip in parallel.
+for each trip in parallel with minimal synchronization.

 Python does not provide an easy way to optimize such processing, especially due
 to slow serialization of high-level objects and lack of support for cpu-bound